cjus/node-neo4j-presentation/presentation/teleprompt.md

 And as you learned more about them you associated characteristics or properties to those terms.

-As you :continued: learning, you identified relationships allowing you to [associate] a topic to other topics you already [understood].

-Our minds [organize information] by creating [mental graphs] called [memories].
+Our minds [organize information] by creating the [mental graphs] we call [memories].

-It turns out that our [memories] are a sort of graph database.

 In fact, one way of improving memory is to build :more: mental graphs by creating new [links] (or associations) to existing memories.

+It turns out that our [brains] are a sort of graph database.

 # ^Graph databases